 Emus beat the heat in hot, arid habitats: Their greyish-to-brownish body feathers provide almost complete protection from solar radiation.
 Though equipped with this natural sunscreen, they also live in grasslands, savannahs, and forests, preferring areas with access to standing water.

 Emus are omnivores (eat both plants and animals) and look for food during the day.
 They eat a variety of plants, depending on the season.

-They require a large amount of water, drinking 9-18 litres (2.5-5 gallons) daily.
+They require a large amount of water, drinking 9-18 liters (2.5-5 gallons) daily.
 If not disturbed, they may drink continuously for ten minutes.

-Emus in captivity have been known to eat shards of glass, marbles, vehicle keys, jewellery, nuts and bolts, and other shiny objects.
+Emus in captivity have been known to eat shards of glass, marbles, vehicle keys, jewelry, nuts and bolts, and other shiny objects.

 They swallow small stones (called gastroliths or gizzard stones) which stay in the gizzard and help grind up food.

 15. The emu mating process isn’t always smooth.